 - Access Garden, Landscape & Horticulture Index to assist in the exploration of our journal collection.
 This index provides abstracts and limited full-text for articles from more than 300 core publications covering horticulture, garden and landscape design and history, botany, ecology, plant and garden conservation, garden management, and horticultural therapy.

-View the Journals currently received by the Sterling Morton Library :
+View the journals currently received in print by the Sterling Morton Library :

 Suzette Morton Davidson, granddaughter of Joy Morton, was significant to the development and growth of the Arboretum, and to the Library and our special collections.
 Named to honor her considerable contributions, the collections include the Archives, Rare Publications and Art Collections.